Amazon SEO: The COMPLETE Guide [INFOGRAPHIC]

 - Look at the Drop Down List

 See those keywords?
 Amazon is telling you what people frequently search for to buy your product.
-Those are a great start in terms of selecting Amazon Keywords for Amazon Listing Optimization.
+Those are a great start in terms of selecting Amazon Keywords for Amazon Listing Optimization of your listings on Amazon.

-This is the bullet points section of your Amazon Product Listing.
+This is the bullet points section of your listings on Amazon.

 See what’s going on here?